martencassel/realmad-docs/README.md

-# realmad-docs
+# realmad-notes

+This document is my notes on how to set up foreman, katello with Active Directory and the smart_proxy_realm_ad_plugin .

 # Provision servers

-## Provision a Centos 7 x86 instance on AWS with a fixed Elastic IP Address
+* Provision a Centos 7 x86 instance on AWS with a fixed Elastic IP Address
-## Provision a Windows Server 2019 server.
+* Provision a Windows Server 2019 server.
 Configure as a Domain Controller DC01.

 # Login
 ```